dmbaturin/ocamlbook.org/book/recursive-functions.md

   else n + (mul n (m-1))
 ```

+Rewrite it in the tail-recursive style.

-Verify that it is indeed tail recursive by using a value of _m_ greater than the call stack depth, e.g. `mul 2 600000`.
+4. Verify that it is indeed tail recursive by using a value of _m_ greater than the call stack depth, e.g. `mul 2 600000`.

-Write a program using two functions that print "I'm a recursive function" and "I'm also a recursive function" respectively
+5. Write a program that keeps printing "I'm a recursive function" and "I'm also a recursive function",
-so that these two lines are printed in an infinite loop.
+using separate functions for each of the messages.